na-na-hi/renget/archive/acegMPguide.md

 A PSM that might give the enemy the perfect angle to shoot you may not be possible when you're close to the ground, or at least will require the enemy to be more careful to avoid slamming into obstacles.
 Exploit that mercilessly.
 Be daring in your flying, capitalise on the danger of crashing and you might make the enemy's usual manoeuvres unfeasible.
 >***Fight like a lion.***
 When it comes to playstyle, your best bet of winning such an engagement is surprising the enemy with your moves, and doing so with rabid, unrestrained aggression.
 Do not let the enemy breathe for a millisecond.
 Catch him with his pants down when you can and keep the pressure on, while being mindful of the speed at which he may pull a PSM.
 If you see the enemy is getting the upper hand, only then should you disengage to build some distance and try again.
 Ironically, a head-on attack will usually be your best bet of killing him: while it does expose you to his railgun, he is also going to be exposed to your own missiles.
 If you can get an advantageous angle, you'll win that joust.
-At least in my experience, a build that can get the shot off in a head-on before the enemy can get the gun to bear on you will be your best bet for survival.
+At least in my experience, a build that can get the shot off in a head-on before the enemy can get the EML to bear on you will be your best bet for survival at worst and victory at best.
 As an example, below is a HCAA Typhoon build made to exploit that fact, which can also be applied to the Rafale and F-15J. https://arch-img.b4k.co/vg/1663685464459.jpg
 Many HPAA planes are able to PSM to level the playing field, and the F-15 S/MTD will also outmanoeuvre the Wyvern at all flight regimes.
 >QAAM